ISO27001:2022 Amendment 1 Climate Action Changes – Definitive Briefing

 Replacing the leased model of platforms or the consultant model with an ownership model will equip your internal team with an audit verified management system at a fraction of the costs.

-Analyse your context and execute one of the two strategies presented here.
+• Execute Defined Strategies Analyse your specific organisational context and implement one of the two compliant strategies provided in this briefing.

 ISO 27001:2022 Amendment 1 – Climate Action Changes Explained Simply | The Lead Auditor Podcast